IgniteTech CEO Fired 80% of Staff for Resisting AI: What This Means for Your Job

 Are AI layoffs coming for every industry?

 Most companies won’t take an approach as extreme as IgniteTech.
 But workforce transformation is expected across most industries, especially knowledge work.
-Over 100,000 employees were impacted by AI-driven layoffs in 2025 alone, spanning tech, finance, logistics, and retail.
+The question isn’t whether AI will change jobs, but how fast and how drastically.

 I’m not technical.
 Am I more at risk?